chubwyk/DAND_Project_6_Data_Vis/README.md

 The graph doesn't show how many players are in each height group.
 The outliers in the trend may be driven by a small number of players.

 **Feeback 3**

+Can we also know the trend of the average of the Home Run among different heights groups?

 ## Resources
 list any sources you consulted to create your visualization